-- Population: 169,578xlvi
+- Population: 169,578

-Areaxlvii: 35.34 km2
+- Area: 35.34 square kilometer

-- Avg. density: 4798 inhabitants/km
+- Avg. density: 4798 inhabitants/km2

-- % of constructed space of total area: There is no clear number on built-up space for Shimla Municipal Corporation (SMC) but it has been stated that 25% of the corporation area is green belt or forests, i.e., about 8.6 km2 and hence the rest, i.e., about 27 km2 might be considered built-upxlviii.
+- % of constructed space of total area: There is no clear number on built-up space for Shimla Municipal Corporation (SMC) but it has been stated that 25% of the corporation area is green belt or forests, i.e., about 8.6

-- Relation of city with its metropolitan region: xlix
+- Relation of city with its metropolitan region:

 The area of SMC is about 35 km2, but it is part of a larger planning area called Shimla Planning Area (SPA).
 The overall area of SPA is about 100 km2 and constitutes of the SMC, special Areas of Dhalli, New Shimla, and Tutu as well as special areas of Kufri, Shoghi and Ghanahatti.
-The SPA is a region of potential urbanisation.
+The SPA is a region of potential urbanization.
 As per the last Census of 2011, SMC contributed about 73% of the total population of SPA (which was about 0.23 million).
 Shimla is also part of a Census classification of Shimla Urban Agglomeration (UA), which included Shimla Municipal Corporation as well as a military cantonment board (CB) of Jutogh.
 The Urban Agglomeration comes under category of Class I UAs/Towns and has a total population of 171,640.
 Hence the Corporation constitutes almost 98% of the UA.